Abd al-Rahim Abdul Rassak al-Janko: Habeas corpus

-But they did not publish Abdul Rahim Abdul Razak Al Ginco's dossier.

-On June 16, 2008, the United States Supreme Court declined to consider his mandamus request.
+On 16 June 2008, the United States Supreme Court declined to consider his mandamus request.

 Relocation to Belgium

 Under the Obama Administration, al- Janko was quietly released to Belgium on October 7 or 9, 2009, becoming the third Guantanamo captive transferred to the European nation.
 Belgium requested the United States not disclose al-Janko's identity at the time of release.

-He now lives, under an assumed identity and reliant on social assistance, in the city of Antwerp as a formal resident of Belgium.
+He now lives, under an assumed identity and reliant on social assistance, in Antwerp as a formal resident of Belgium.

 Complaint for damages

 In October 2010, Janko sued George Bush and Barack Obama for orchestrating and overseeing his torture, from being urinated on to lengthy sleep deprivation, harsh interrogations and severe beatings.
-The lawsuit also said that he tried to commit suicide in Guantanamo 17 times.
+The lawsuit claimed he tried to commit suicide in Guantanamo 17 times.